AkumaNZ/ChessBotPy/README.md

 Zipproth provides excellent opening books, if you want very deep and extensive books for optimal play: https://zipproth.de/Brainfish/download/

-Note: You do not need the brainfish engine to use these books.
+Note: You do not need the Brainfish engine to use these books.

 ### Syzygy end game tables

 You can read about and download syzygy end game tables from: https://syzygy-tables.info/

 Note that these are not used directly with this program, but rather with the engine.
-So you can set the directories for the syzygy files in the engine settings (Through the web client GUI)
+So you can set the directories for the syzygy files in the engine settings (Through the web client GUI).
+Note that multiple directories can be set, if the paths are separated by `;`

 ## Build and development

 To build a single executable, run
-`pyinstaller.exe --hidden-import=pyttsx3.drivers --hidden-import=pyttsx3.drivers.sapi5 --onefile chessbotpy/main.py`
+`pyinstaller.exe --hidden-import=pyttsx3.drivers --hidden-import=pyttsx3.drivers.sapi5 --onefile python/main.py`

 To build a minified version of tailwind, run
 `npm run build:css` and in css/tailwind.min.css, replace all backslashes `\` with double backslashes `\\`